arvigeus/AZ-204/Learning Path/Azure Key Vault.md

 Authorization: Bearer <access_token>
 ```

-When an access token isn't supplied, or when a token isn't accepted by the service, an H`TTP 401` error is returned to the client and will include the `WWW-Authenticate` header, for example:
+When an access token isn't supplied, or when a token isn't accepted by the service, an `HTTP 401` error is returned to the client and will include the `WWW-Authenticate` header, for example:

 ```http
 401 Not Authorized